 UML is the de-facto standard formalism for software design and analysis.
 To support the design of large-scale industrial applications, sophisticated CASE tools are available on the market, that provide a user-friendly environment for editing, storing, and accessing multiple UML diagrams.
-It would be highly desirable to equip such CASE tools with automated reasoning capabilities in order to detect relevant formal properties of UML diagrams, such as inconsistencies or redundancies.
+It would be highly desirable to equip such CASE tools with automated reasoning capabilities, such as those studied in Artificial Intelligence and, in particular, in Knowledge Representation and Reasoning.
+Such capabilities would allow to automatically detect relevant formal properties of UML diagrams, such as inconsistencies or redundancies.
 With regard to this issue, we consider UML class diagrams, which are one of the most important components of UML, and we address the problem of reasoning on such diagrams.
-We resort to several results developed in the field of Description Logics (DLs), a family of logics that admit decidable reasoning procedures.
-Our first contribution is to show that reasoning on UML class diagrams is EXPTIME-hard, even under restrictive assumptions; we prove this result by showing a polynomial reduction from reasoning in DL.
+We resort to several results developed in the field of Knowledge Representation and Reasoning, regarding Description Logics (DLs), a family of logics that admit decidable reasoning procedures.
+Our first contribution is to show that reasoning on UML class diagrams is EXPTIMEhard, even under restrictive assumptions; we prove this result by showing a polynomial reduction from reasoning in DLs.
 The second contribution consists in establishing EXPTIME-membership of reasoning on UML class diagrams, provided that the use of arbitrary OCL (first-order) constraints is disallowed.
-We get this result by using $\mathcal{DLR}{ifd}$ , a very expressive EXPTIME-decidable DL that is able to capture conceptual and object-oriented data models.
-The last contribution has a more practical flavor, and consists in a polynomial encoding of UML class diagrams in the DL $\mathcal{ALCQI}$ , which is the most expressive DL supported so far by DL-based reasoning systems.
-Though less expressive than $\mathcal{DLR}{ifd}$ , the DL $\mathcal{ALCQI}$ preserves enough semantics to keep reasoning about UML class diagrams sound and complete.
-Exploiting such an encoding, one can use current standard DL-based reasoning systems as core reasoning engines for equipping CASE tools with reasoning capabilities on UML class diagrams.
+We get this result by using $\mathcal{DLR}{ifd}$ , a very expressive EXPTIME-decidable DL that has been developed to capture typical features of conceptual and object-oriented data models.
+The last contribution has a more practical flavor, and consists in a polynomial encoding of UML class diagrams in the DL $\mathcal{ALCQI}$ , which essentially is the most expressive DL supported by current state-of-the-art DL-based reasoning systems.
+Though less expressive than $\mathcal{DLR}{\mathit{ifd}}$ , the DL $\mathcal{ALCQI}$ preserves enough semantics to keep reasoning about UML class diagrams sound and complete.
+Exploiting such an encoding, one can use current DL-based reasoning systems as core reasoning engines for a next generation of CASE tools, that are equipped with reasoning capabilities on UML class diagrams.